A varied walk through attractive mixed woodland, heaths and pastures, returning along the Blackwater Valley Path.

 If driving, there is a small station car park at Crowthorne and a larger council-managed one at Blackwater.
 Parking is possible in the residential streets near Crowthorne and Sandhurst.

-Take the train nearest to 10:30 from either Paddington (via Reading) or Waterloo (via Guildford), depending on your chosen route.
+Take the train nearest to 10:15 from either Paddington (via Reading) or Waterloo (via Guildford), depending on your chosen route.
 An earlier train is advisable if you plan to do one of the longer walk options in winter.
-On the current timetable the Paddington route works better on Sundays; both are feasible on other days.

 The suggested tea place in Sandhurst (just past the station) is the friendly Village Inn (01252-873220), which serves tea and coffee.
 An alternative pub appealing to real ale drinkers is the Rose & Crown (01252-878938), passed on the way to the station.
 The nearby Old Mill Coffee Shop & Cafe (01252-878562) unhelpfully closes at 3pm (2pm Sun).

-There are no particularly appealing places near Blackwater station, so if you are doing this extension the suggested tea place is Pistachios in the Park café at the entrance to Sandhurst's Memorial Park, which is usually open to at least 5pm in summer (earlier in winter).
-Allow 35-40 minutes for the final 2½ km to Blackwater station.
+There are no convenient places near Blackwater station, so if you are doing this extension the suggested tea place is Pistachios in the Park (01252-878574) at the entrance to Sandhurst's Memorial Park, which is usually open to at least 5pm in summer (earlier in winter).
+Allow 35 minutes for the final 2½ km to Blackwater station.

-There are no pubs or cafés near Crowthorne station.
-The only place serving refreshments is the Good Food Deli (01344-772872) at 194 Duke's Ride, to the east of the station; this is ideal for a midweek walk but at the time of writing it closes around lunchtime at weekends.
+There are no pubs or cafés near Crowthorne station, but the Good Food Deli (01344-772872) at 194 Duke's Ride has some indoor tables; however, it closes around lunchtime at weekends.

 If you run out of options at the end of the walk there are station buffets at Reading, Guildford and Wokingham when you change trains.

 After the walk, we would love to get your feedback

 Out (not a train station)